goodpuppies/workman/markdown/diagnostics/auditable-error-diagnostics.md

 - attempted side
 - constraint id

-The diagnostic layer then asks the evidence graph what that means.
+The diagnostic layer then asks the support evidence what that means.

 ### Phase 6: Rule Trace